awsdocs/amazon-s3-developer-guide/doc_source/replication-what-is-isnot-replicated.md

 ## What Isn't Replicated?<a name="replication-what-is-not-replicated"></a>

-Amazon S3 doesn't replicate the following:
+By default Amazon S3 doesn't replicate the following:
 +  Objects that existed before you added the replication configuration to the bucket\.
 In other words, Amazon S3 doesn't replicate objects retroactively\.